LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 8. Convert from CR2 to JPG
    1. Now you are done, make sure to record on paper what specimens you imaged

+# Behind the scenes

+Task Scheduler set to run following scripts.

+RunOrganize.sh - which runs organizeIncomingImages.py at 8PM every day.

+organizeIncomingImages.py - checks barcodes in incoming folders, moves to appropriate folder on storage drive, based on barcode.
+Put files with names that are too long or too short in BadBarcode folder.

+WakeUp.sh - wakes up the computer to sit and wait for 5 minutes at 10PM, this allows the server to connect to the storage drive, in order to copy over files.